zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Sara says, “We’ll have streamers, balloons, noisema kers and party favors.”
 These are all things you might find at a children’s  party or some other kind of party in some cases.
 “Streamers” (streamers) are lo ng pieces of brightly colored paper that you hang on the wall or hang on doors or  put on the windows.
 “Balloons” are small pieces of rubber that are fill ed with air and you can fill them with water if you want to have a water balloon figh t, but I don’t think that’s what we’re talking about here.
 We’re talking about filli ng them with air in order to decorate or make a room look more festive, more lik e you’re having a party.

-“Noisemakers” are little devices that are used to m ake a lot of noise that you would find again at a children’s party because youn g children like to make a lot of noise.
+“Noisemakers” are little devices that are used to make a lot of noise that you would find again at a children’s party because youn g children like to make a lot of noise.
 If you don’t believe me, just ask my neighbo rs.
 “Party favors” are little gifts that you give people for coming to your party.
 That ’s a party “favor” (favor).

 Sara says, “This is going to be really fun.”
 Paul s ays, “I don’t even know if he’d like all that.”
 He’s not even sure if Gabriel will like all of this planning – all of these things that Sara wants to do for the party.
 Paul th en asks, “What are you doing?”
 Sara says, “I’m getting lots of confetti to throw w hen we sing happy birthday.
 “Confetti” (confetti) are small pieces of paper.
 Th ey could be white, they could be colored, that are used often to throw at people in celebration.
 You will sometimes see confetti at someone’s wedding, as they’re comin g out of the church.
 You can throw either rice or confetti.
 So, it’s an item tha t you would associate with a party.
 Paul says, “The confetti is going to get all over t he ice cream and the icing on the cake.”
 Paul is complaining these little pieces of p aper, if you throw them up into the air, will “get all over,” meaning they’ll get i nto, the ice cream.
 “Ice cream” is a sweet frozen dessert, usually made from milk and su gar, maybe fruit and other sweet things that you would like to eat.
 I remember  when I was growing up, those one or two times that I had a birthday party, we wo uld have chocolate ice cream and vanilla ice cream, which is a white-colored ice  cream.
 Those were always the most popular flavors for ice cream at a party.
 Nowa days, they have ice cream in all different kinds of flavors, all different kinds  of taste, but back in the old days, it was basically chocolate and vanilla ice cream.